hrlblab/starter-hugo-research-group/content/home/welcome.md

 ---
 ## **Lab News**
 ### 2023
++ 03/15/2023 <span style="color:blue"> Our lab leads a NIH RO1 grant in 3D digital pathology and spatial transcriptomics!
+Thanks NIH!</style>
++ 03/14/2023 One paper is accepted by IEEE Transactions on Biomedical Engineering, Congrats to Ruining!
++ 03/09/2023 One paper is accepted by Progress in Biomedical Engineering, Congrats to Cathy!
++ 03/08/2023 One paper is accepted by International Journal of Remote Sensing, Congrats to Junlin and Jiachen!
++ 03/03 2023 One paper is accepted by MIDL 2023, Congrats to Shunxing!
+See you at Nashville.
++ 02/28/2023 Dr. Huo serves as Area Chair of Medical Image Computing and Computer Assisted Intervention (MICCAI 2023).
++ 02/23/2022 Our paper is selected as the finalist of Robert F. Wagner Award in SPIE Medical Imaging 2023, Congrats to Chenxi!
++ 02/23/2022 Our paper is selected as the finalist of Robert F. Wagner Award in SPIE Medical Imaging 2023, Congrats to Tianyuan!
++ 02/02/2023 <span style="color:blue"> Our lab receives a grant support from DoD in deep phenotyping in digital pathology!
+Thanks DoD!</style>
-+ 01/16/2023 Dr. Huo served as co-chair of High Performance Computing for Imaging (HPCI 2023) conference.
++ 01/16/2023 Dr. Huo serves as co-chair of High Performance Computing for Imaging (HPCI 2023) conference.
 + 01/15/2023 Our paper is selected as HPCI 2023 Best Paper Award Runner Up!
 ### 2022
-+ 12/02/2022 Dr. Huo served as co-chair of Medical Imaging meets NeurIPS (Med-Neurips 2022) conference
++ 12/02/2022 Dr. Huo served as co-chair of Medical Imaging meets NeurIPS (Med-Neurips 2022) conference.
 + 11/05/2022 One paper is accepted by HPCI 2023, Congrats to Zekun!
++ 11/01/2022 Dr. Huo served as the virtual char of Medical Imaging with Deep Learning (MIDL 2023) conference.
 + 10/30/2022 7 paper are accepted by SPIE 2023!
 + 09/30/2022 One paper is accepted by Science Advance.
 + 09/22/2022 Dr. Huo served as the chair of MICCAI International Workshop on Medical Optical Imaging and Virtual Microscopy Image Analysis (MOVI)